Coco Gauff wins the US Open for her first Grand Slam title at age 19 by defeating Aryna Sabalenka

 Soon it was 4-0 in that set for Gauff.
 At 4-1, Sabalenka took a medical timeout while her left leg was massaged.
 Gauff stayed sharp during the break — it lasted a handful of minutes, not the 50 during a climate protest in the semifinals — by practicing some serves.

 When they resumed, Sabalenka broke to get within 4-2.
 But Gauff broke right back, and soon was serving out the victory, then dropping onto her back on the court.
-She soon climbed into the stands to find her parents and others for hugs.
+She soon climbed into the stands to find her parents.

 “You did it!”
 Gauff's mom told her, both in tears.